 5 Teenager Stops Using Prescription Glasses After Getting Struck By Lightning

-In July 2017, 16-year-old Faith Mobley was doing the dishes at a McDonald’s drive-thru in Haleyville, Alabama, when she was struck by lightning.
-It hit the restaurant and traveled through the pipes to wherever Mobley was doing the dishes.
+In July 2017, sixteen‑year‑old Faith Mobley was washing dishes at a McDonald’s drive‑through in Haleyville, Alabama, when a lightning bolt struck the restaurant, traveling through the pipe system to where she stood.

 4 Man Cured Of Mental Illness After Shooting Himself In The Head

-In February 1988, the Associated Press reported that a man only identified as “George” unwittingly cured himself of obsessive-compulsive disorder (OCD) during a failed suicide attempt five years earlier.
-George was 19 years old at the time of the incident.
+In February 1988, the Associated Press reported a harrowing yet astonishing story of a man known only as George, who unintentionally cured his obsessive‑compulsive disorder during a failed suicide attempt five years earlier.

 3 Woman Recovers Sight After Falling And Hitting Her Head